Gosport and Fareham Tramways

 Button description Pattern of button currently unknown

-Comments Photographs of the Gosport Street Tramways are relatively rare, however, those that have survived (see link) strongly suggest that staff wore informal attire and that marked uniform buttons probably never existed.
-Although uniforms were certainly worn during the electric era (see link), marked buttons have yet come to light, suggesting that the buttons were either unmarked (i.e. they were plain) or alternatively, that they are not easily identifiable as G&FT (e.g. they bear script letters or a monogram of some description).
+Comments Although uniforms were certainly worn (see link), marked buttons have yet come to light, suggesting that they were either unmarked (i.e. they were plain) or alternatively, that they are not easily identifiable as an issue of the tramway (e.g. they bear script letters or a monogram of some description).
+However, given that the uniforms of another Provncial Tramways Company system (Plymouth, Stonehouse and Devonport Tramways) definitely bore scalloped-rim buttons (see link), it is reasonably likely that the G&FT uniforms did too.

 The Provincial Group (Provincial Tramways Company Limited) was established in 1872 in London and at various times, also owned and/or operated the following systems/companies: Cardiff Tramways Company Limited; Cardiff District and Penarth Harbour Tramways Company; General Tramways Company of Portsmouth; Great Grimsby Street Tramways; Landport and Southsea Tramways Company; London Southern Tramways; Plymouth, Stonehouse and Devonport Tramways; Portsdown and Horndean Light Railway; Portsmouth [Borough], Kingston, Fratton and Southsea Tramways Company; and the Portsmouth Street Tramways Company.